microsoft/PowerApps-TestEngine/README.md

 This refers to the account that Test Engine will use to execute the test.
 The default UserAuth provider is StorageState.

 Test Engine using StorageState authentication can support multi-factor authentication.
-Using this approach an interactive login is first required to successfully authenticate with the Power Platform which are then used by subsequent logins.
+Using this approach an interactive login is first required to successfully authenticate with the Power Platform which is then used by subsequent logins.

 Please refer https://microsoft.github.io/PowerApps-TestEngine/context/security-testengine-authentication-changes/.